ashnehete/karn/README.md

 # Karn In-Memory Database

-Karn is a simple in-memory database accessible why the command line.
+Karn is a simple in-memory database accessible via the command line.

 ## Commands